Stree (2018 film): Plot

-In the town of Chanderi, locals believe in the legend of Stree, the spirit of a woman who abducts men during a four-day annual festival, leaving behind only their clothes.
+Within the town of Chanderi, locals believe in the legend of Stree, the spirit of a woman who abducts men during a four-day annual festival, leaving behind only their clothes.
 To protect themselves, townsfolk inscribe O Stree Kal Aana on their walls and men refrain from going out after 10 PM.

 Vicky, a ladies' tailor, meets a mysterious woman who asks him to stich a lehenga.
 He becomes infatuated with her, but his friend Bittu grows suspicious of her frequent disappearances and limited presence in the town.
 When their friend Jana is abducted, Vicky grows wary of the woman and, with Bittu and a local librarian named Rudra, investigates the legend.
 They find a partially burnt book titled Chanderi Puran, which reveals that Stree was once a beautiful courtesan who truly loved a man and was murdered by men in the town before she could marry him.
 Believing her spirit to reside in a nearby fort, the trio ventures there and encounters Stree.
 Vicky is nearly enchanted, but the mysterious woman repels the spirit.
 She claims that she lost someone to Stree and has been trying to stop her for years.

 The group rescues Jana and takes him home but eventually notices his strange conduct; he erases the protective wall inscriptions, causing more abductions.
 They consult Shastri, the book's author, who prophesies that a man born under an oak tree to a courtesan will defeat Stree.
 Rudra suggests that Vicky fits his prophecy, revealing that his mother was a courtesan.
 He confirms this with his father and decides to embrace his destiny.

 The group devises a plan to trap Stree and lures her to Vicky.
 However, she abducts him again and takes him to her lair, where Vicky understands her desire for love and respect.
 The woman advises Vicky to cut off Stree's braid, her source of power.
 He does so, and Stree disappears.
 The next day, the group is celebrated in the town while Vicky says goodbye to the woman, still unaware of her name.
 As she leaves on a bus, she is shown attaching Stree's braid to her own and vanishes, hinting at her possible desires to possess Stree's abilities.

 A year later, Stree returns to Chanderi but sees a statue erected in her honour with the phrase O Stree Raksha Karna, prompting her to leave peacefully.